How Many Get a BBL [Statistics, Trends, Risks]

 It is estimated that at least +5 million women worldwide have had a BBL surgery.

-We can also roughly estimate that between 750,000 to 1 million American women have had a BBL surgery.
+We can also roughly estimate that between 750,000 to 1 million American women have had BBL surgery.

 That is 0.4% to 0.6% of all American women.
 1 in 250 women in the US have had a BBL.